Telegraphic Transfer vs Wire Transfer: What's the Difference?

 Sending Money Internationally?
 Try Statrys

-If you’re looking for a fast, convenient, and cost-effective way to accept and make international payments, consider Statrys.
+If you’re looking for a convenient, reliable and cost-effective way to receive and make international payments, consider Statrys.

-Statrys is not a bank but a payment service provider that offers a multi-currency business account tailored for SMEs in Hong Kong, Singapore, and the BVI.
-The business account provides efficient payment solutions using local systems and competitive FX fees for 11 major currencies to help save costs, along with SWIFT payments.
+Statrys is not a bank but a payment service provider that offers a multi-currency business account tailored for businesses registered in Hong Kong, Singapore, and the BVI.
+The business account provides efficient payment solutions using local systems, the SWIFT network, and competitive FX fees.

 A dropdown of some supported currencies by the Statrys business account.